gtxaspec/wz_mini_hacks/README.md

 ENABLE_LOCAL_DNS="true"
 ```

 Enables `dnsmasq`, a lightweight, local, caching DNS server on the camera.
 Fixes potential DNS flooding on the local network.
-Upstream DNS servers may be specified at `/wz_mini/etc/resolv.dnsmasq`
+Upstream DNS servers may be specified in `wz_mini/etc/resolv.dnsmasq`

 ---